President of the State Affairs Commission: Domestic policy

-The president of the State Affairs has the power to direct the overall work of the state as the supreme leader of North Korea.
+The president of the State Affairs is the head of state and has the power to direct the overall work of the state as the supreme leader of North Korea.
 The president also heads the State Affairs Commission, which is the highest leadership institution in North Korea.
 The State Affairs Commission is responsible for discussing and deciding on important state policies.
 The SAC also supervises the execution of the orders of the president and the SAC decrees, decisions and directives.
 Decisions and directives of state institutions that are contrary to the orders of the president or SAC decrees, decisions and directives can be revoked by the SAC.

 Nominations and appointments

 The president of the State Affairs has the power to nominate the first vice president, vice president, and members of the State Affairs Commission, who are then elected by the Supreme People's Assembly.
 The president can also propose for their recall by the Supreme People's Assembly.
-The president also has the power to appoint or dismiss important state officials.
-However, the constitution does not state who these important state officials are.
+The president also has the power to suspend, appoint or dismiss important state officials, including the chairman of the Supreme People's Assembly and the premier of the Cabinet.
+The president can remove delegates of the Assembly who have lost the trust of the people, Standing Committe members inclusive.

 Legislation

 The president of the State Affairs can submit an agenda that will be discussed by the Supreme People's Assembly.
 The commission can also submit an agenda to the Supreme People's Assembly.
 The president has the power to promulgate ordinances of the Supreme People's Assembly and the SAC decrees, decisions and directives, and to issue orders.
 Orders of the President of SAC take precedence over the regular laws passed by the Supreme People's Assembly.
 The State Affairs Commission supervises the execution of these orders.
+The president can veto laws, decrees, decisions, or directives adopted by the Supreme People's Assembly or its Standing Committee which "do not conform to the development of the state and the needs of the people".